department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

 ## Additional onboarding steps for developers

+The internal tools available include Grafana, Sentry, Prometheus and Jenkins.
+These tools are hosted internally and available for developers via proxy access.
+We use `ssh` and the Chrome plugin SwitchyOmega to route web requests from your browser to the SOCKS5 proxy for these private domains.
+For this we require the use of an `ssh` key pair to secure access which we will be walking through in the steps below.

 #### 1. Create [new SSH keys](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Practice%20Areas/Engineering/Internal%20Tools.md#create-ssh-public-key).

 #### 2. Request that your SSH keys be authorized so that you can use the developer tools such as Jenkins, Grafana and Sentry.